USA and the UK

 How can IAS help?

 Contact us to be in touch with one of our expert immigration lawyers who can assist you with your application.
-Our lawyers are fully qualified and familiar with the UK Spouse Visa renewal process.
+Our lawyers are fully qualified and familiar with the UK Spouse Visa Extension process.
 They will confirm that your documents are sufficient to prove you and your partner’s relationship is genuine and will also provide a Letter of Representation to support your application.

 Call us at +1 844 290 6312 or make an inquiry online to speak to an expert immigration lawyer about your circumstances.